 - Leakage of spinal fluid

-- Another herniated disc (may happen within the first 3 months after surgery)
+- Herniated disc (may happen within the first three months after surgery)

 What to Expect